 Pet Friendly – If you will be traveling with pets you will want to verify that the campground is #1 – OK with pets and #2 OK with the size and/or breed of dog you have.
 We had 2 labs for a long time on the road with us and we only ran into a handful of times where pets weren’t allowed at a campground.

-If you do plan to take your pet with you check out the post we did on our friends YTravelBlog’s site on tips for traveling with dogs in an RV.
+If you do plan to take your pet with you check out the post on RVing with dogs.

 I know this sounds like a lot – but you got this!!
 Here are a few different kind of campgrounds you can look into: